 “The review makes no recommendations for amendments to the EU’s regulations, showing that we have one of the most robust regulatory frameworks in the world for research using animals.
 This should provide us with further confidence that researchers only use animals when scientifically justified, where the benefits to people and animal health outweigh any harms to animals, and where there are no other alternatives.

 “I am pleased to see the recognition of the great progress that has been made in the UK around the transparency of the use of animals in research.
 The Academy is a signatory of the Concordat on Openness and continues to support public dialogue about the use of animals in medical research.”
-Great but I think I approved this one already.
-R

 For more on the Academy’s policies on the use of animals in research, please see a page devoted to this topic on our website.